Published on Examiner.com | By Grace Lichtenstein

 All the bistro tours are 6 days and 5 nights.
 “We are hoping to appeal to a slightly younger demographic and to be accessible to a larger audience,” he said.
 His catalog compares the two kinds of bike tours this way: “If B&R were a Michelin-star restaurant, these trips would be our spinoff bistro next door.”

-Read the full article at examiner.com
+Read the full story at examiner.com

 Where do you want to go next?
 Find the best vacation ever by using the B&R Tripfinder.